-The first thing you should do when this storage almost full message pops up on your iPhone is to delete some unused apps on the device.
-Go through all the apps on your device and delete the ones you don’t need.
+Another thing you can try when this storage almost full message pops up on your iPhone is to delete some unused apps on the device.
+Go through all the apps on iPhone Storage and delete the ones you don't need but take up much storage space.

 Most people don't like to delete the photos and videos on their iOS devices.
 But usually they can take up a lot of space on the iPhone and removing them may create enough space to eliminate this error message.
 The following are just some ideas if you are not sure where to start: